 Stuffed peppers are one of the easiest recipes you can prepare.
 Simply saute the meat and vegetables in a skillet, then stuff the peppers and place into the oven.
-Swap out the seasonings, trading Mexican flavors for Italian, for two meals using the exact same recipe.
+Swap out the seasonings, trading Mexican flavors for Italian, for two different meals using the exact same recipe.

 The slow cooker is an incredible tool when trying to save time and energy.
 In this pulled beef recipe, combine all ingredients in the slow cooker and cook for 10 to 12 hours.
-You can put the ingredients in overnight and have them ready by morning, or prepare when you wake up so it’s ready when you get off work.
+You can put the ingredients in overnight and have them ready by morning, or prepare when you wake up so it’s ready when you get out of work.

 If you’re a fan of meatless Monday, you might want to try these buffalo bites.
-They require just five ingredients, 10 minutes of prep time and 20 minutes of cook time.
+They require just five ingredients, 10 minutes of prep time, and 20 minutes of cook time.
 Enjoy as a weeknight meal or as a party-friendly appetizer.

 Want an easy keto fried chicken recipe?
-All you need is seasoning, crushed up seeds, chicken breasts or thighs, a Ziploc bag and a baking sheet.
+All you need is seasoning, crushed up seeds, chicken breasts or thighs, a Ziploc bag, and a baking sheet.
 Bake for 30 minutes in the oven and you have a soul food dinner that seems too good to be healthy.